 Comments on a Mexican Due Diligence Process

 Legal and business due diligence activities are part of the day-to-day tasks of any corporate legal practice, and especially in areas such as public financing transactions and mergers and acquisitions.
-In a simplistic manner, I can define a due diligence process as the series of actions and analysis performed with the purpose of learning and understanding the real situation prevailing in a business as of a relevant point in time and keeping in mind a specific purpose or goal.
+In a simplistic manner, we could define a due diligence process as the series of actions and analysis performed with the purpose of learning and understanding the real situation prevailing in a business as of a relevant point in time and keeping in mind a specific purpose or goal.

 There are different types of due diligence procedures, such as the financial, real estate, intellectual property, import and export, corporate, and of course the “overall” or general due diligence, commonly used for mergers and acquisition transactions.

-For the purposes of this article, we will attempt to mention only some of the basic areas which should be reviewed within an overall due diligence process for a Mexican business operation.
+For the purposes of this article, we have assumed knowledge of the generalities of a common due diligence process and its elements.
+Our goal is to generally address some of the basic areas which should be reviewed within an overall due diligence process in Mexico, such as:

 Especially in due diligence procedures, and in subsequent merger or acquisition transactions, relying on the professional advice of expert legal counsel is a determining factor for the success of a business venture.